Brain Reward Pathways

-The most important reward pathway in brain is the mesolimbic dopamine system.
-This circuit (VTA-NAc) is a key detector of a rewarding stimulus.
+The most important reward pathway in brain is the mesolimbic dopamine system, composed of the VTA (ventral tegumental area) and NAc (nucleus accumbens).
+This (VTA-NAc) circuit is a key detector of a rewarding stimulus.
 Under normal conditions, the circuit controls an individual's responses to natural rewards, such as food, sex, and social interactions, and is therefore an important determinant of motivation and incentive drive.
 In simplistic terms, activation of the pathway tells the individual to repeat what it just did to get that reward.
 It also tells the memory centers in the brain to pay particular attention to all features of that rewarding experience, so it can be repeated in the future.
 Not surprisingly, it is a very old pathway from an evolutionary point of view.
-The use of dopamine neurons to mediate behavioral responses to natural rewards is seen in worms and flies, which evolved 1-2 billion years ago.
+The use of dopamine neurons to mediate behavioral responses to natural rewards is seen in worms and flies, which evolved ~1 billion years ago.

 The VTA is the site of dopaminergic neurons, which tell the organism whether an environmental stimulus (natural reward, drug of abuse, stress) is rewarding or aversive.

-The NAc, also called ventral striatum, is a principle target of VTA dopamine neurons.
+The NAc, also called ventral striatum, is a principal target of VTA dopamine neurons.
 This region mediates the rewarding effects of natural rewards and drugs of abuse.

 The amygdala is particularly important for conditioned forms of learning.
 It helps an organism establish associations between environmental cues and whether or not that particular experience was rewarding or aversive, for example, remembering what accompanied finding food or fleeing a predator.
 It also interacts with the VTA-NAc pathway to determine the rewarding or aversive value of an environmental stimulus (natural reward, drug of abuse, stress).